Minimum Wages in Concentrated Labor Markets: Minimum Wage Effects

-\paragraph{Causal Interpretation.} The previous analysis suggests that minimum wage elasticities are a function of labor market concentration.
-However, it is unclear whether labor market concentration causally determines minimum wage responses or just constitutes a proxy for an omitted variable that is the factual moderator of the minimum wage effect on employment.
-Nevertheless, in the latter case, labor market concentration would still provide correlative information on the true moderator and, thus, can guide policy makers to assess the impact of higher minimum wages \citep{AzarEtAl2019a}.
-Next, I scrutinize two candidates for such an omitted variable bias: product market concentration and productivity.
+The baseline analysis demonstrates that the effect of minimum wages on employment is a positive function of labor market concentration.
+However, it is unclear whether labor market concentration -- as the classical source of monopsony power -- causally determines minimum wage responses or just constitutes a proxy for an omitted variable that is the factual moderator of the minimum wage effect on employment.
+In the latter case, however, labor market concentration would still provide correlative information on the true moderator and, thus, can guide policy-makers to assess the impact of higher minimum wages.
+Next, I scrutinize the two main candidates for such an omitted variable bias: product market power and productivity advantages.

-As mentioned in Section \ref{sec:6}, product market concentration might inadvertently enter industry-based measures of local labor market concentration.
-If labor market concentration was not the causal moderator of the minimum wage effects, firms would - absent any monopsony power - face a horizontally sloped labor supply curve to the single firm.
-Thus, the bite of minimum wages should not depend on or, when monopolists share parts of their rents with their workforce, decrease with product market concentration.
-Incompatible with both hypotheses, the above earnings regressions feature a positive interaction effect with HHI, supporting the notion that it is monopsony power that causally moderates the minimum wage effects.
-As an additional check, Column (1) in Table \ref{tab:6} shows that the employment regressions are robust to the exclusion of service sectors for which product markets are susceptible to overlap with local labor markets.
+As mentioned in Section \ref{sec:5}, product market concentration might inadvertently enter industry-based measures of local labor market concentration.
+If labor market concentration was not the causal moderator of the minimum wage effects, firms with labor market power could also pass on higher minimum wages more easily in the form of higher prices to consumers (e.g., \citealt{HarasztosiLindner2019}).
+If so, the positive HHI interaction term in the employment regression could not only be attributed to labor market but also product market power.
+Incompatible with this hypothesis, however, price-cost markup regressions do not show a positive relationship with labor market concentration for the minimum wage sectors (see Appendix Table \ref{tab:F4}).
+To further invalidate this argument, Column (2) of Table \ref{tab:5} highlights that higher markdowns continue to dampen the negative employment effects when additionally controlling for a moderating role of markups in the LIAB sample.
+Moreover, Column (3) in Table \ref{tab:5} shows that the baseline employment regressions are robust when filtering out service sectors whose product markets have more of a local nature, supporting the notion that it is labor market power that causally moderates the minimum wage effects.